 For any business that handles Credit Card data, in anyway, there is a set of rules and standards they must follow.
 These rules and regulations are called Payment Card Industry Data Security Standard.
 Or PCI-DSS for short, however this is often simplified to just ‘PCI Compliance’.

 These standards were put in place by major Credit Card companies to ensure data security.
 These standardized rules greatly simplify securing credit card data as they allow businesses to track a single standard.
 In the past each credit card network had their own standard which made it hard for users to be compliant.

 In the early 2000s there were numerous issues relating to Credit Card processing and security.
 At that time every network had their own set of rules and standards.
 Making it hard for businesses to comply, or even stay informed about the requirements.
 Often a business couldn’t follow the proper procedure simply due to confusion.

 Around 2006 the major Credit Card networks, processors and providers began working to solve these issues.
 As a joint venture they formed the Payment Card Industry Security Standards Council.
 The original members of the council include Visa, MasterCard, American Express, Discover, and JCB.
 Under this new council the original PCI-DSS rules and documentation were created.

 The new standards greatly simplified and improved security compliance for business owners.
 Rather than needing to understand every companies unique rules they had a single set.

 The 12 steps to PCI Compliance

 While at its core PCI Compliance is a very technical topic, it can be simplified to 12 points across 6 sections.
-Each section has its own defined objective and each point aims to achieve that objective.
+Each section has their own defined objective and each point aims to achieve that objective.